jloutz/nlp_capstone/doc/capstone_project.md

 *discriminative fine-tuning*

 Discriminative fine-tuning is implemented by providing a list of learning rates to the fit method of the learner.
 The list needs to be of the same length as the number of layers in the model.
-To simplify this, the method `lr_range` is provided by the `fastai` api, which provides such a list based on start and end values:
+To simplify this, the method `lr_range` is provided by `fastai`, which provides such a list based on start and end values:

 ```python
 lrr = self.lm_learn.lr_range(slice(1e-1, 1e-3))